Lotus Exige: Exige S 260 Final Edition (2011)

 To mark the end of an era of Lotus Exige production, Lotus created the Exige S 260 Final Edition, exclusively for North America.
 With power upgraded to 257 hp, and a high level of standard equipment, the Exige S 260 Final Edition was available in multiple colour choices from the full Lotus colour range.
-Only 30 examples of this Exige were built, all for the North American market.
+Only 30 examples of this Exige were built.